-"So You Think You Want to Be a Lawyer" Project, a three-part DiscoverLaw series
+"So You Think You Want to Be a Lawyer" Project

-IIT Chicago-Kent, in partnership with the Law School Admission Council DiscoverLaw Outreach program, is hosting a "So You Think You Want to Be a Lawyer" Project in spring 2014 for interested high school students.
+IIT Chicago-Kent, in partnership with the Law School Admission Council DiscoverLaw Outreach program, is hosting a "So You Think You Want to Be a Lawyer" Project in spring 2015 for interested high school students.
 The project is specifically targeted to students from racial and ethnic groups underrepresented in the legal profession.
-This exciting three-part series will be held on Saturdays, March 8, March 29 and April 12, and all events are free.
+This exciting three program series will be held on Saturday, March 7, Tuesday, April 7 and Saturday, April 18, and all events are free.

 Participants will be introduced to the admissions process, what it means to be a law student and the work of a practicing attorney.
-The series will be extremely interactive, allowing participants to engage in mock classes, a trial demonstration and practice, and discussions with current law students and practicing attorneys.
+The series will be interactive, allowing participants to engage in hands on activities, a mock trial, and the opportunity to meet with current law students and practicing attorneys.

-This session will allow participants to observe a trial demonstration by current law students, then working in small groups, participants will present their own arguments.
+Participants will observe a trial demonstration by current law students, then working in small groups, participants will present their own arguments.
 Lunch will be provided.

 RSVP online if you'd like to participate in the "So You Think You Want to Be a Lawyer" Project.
-Attendees are expected to attend all three sessions.
-If you have questions, please contact Marsha Ross-Jackson, Esq., Assistant Dean for Diversity and Inclusion, at 312.906.5346 or Karla Davis, Director of Admissions, at 312.906.5029.
+Attendees are encouraged to attend all three programs.
+If you have questions, please contact Marsha Ross-Jackson, Esq., Assistant Dean for Diversity and Inclusion, at 312.906.5346 or Gabriela Amador, Director of Admissions, at 312.906.5025.
 We look forward to seeing you!